Analyzing quantum entanglement with the Schmidt decomposition in operator space: Appendix C: Optimization of OSD witnesses

 for some noise $\sigma$.
 In the later examples, we typically choose $\sigma$ to be the completely mixed state ${\openone}/{d^2}$ here.
 Using the definition of the OSD witness and writing $\XX = \sum_i\mu_i G_i^A\otimes G_i^B$ in its OSD, we can express Eq.~(\ref{eq:noise}) as

 and thus interpret it as a function of the $\{\mu_i\}$.
+Here, it is important to mention, that A and B no longer refer to Alice and Bob as single parties, but considering a bipartition of the multipartite system, we denote the first subsystem as Alice's part and the second one as Bob's.
+Note that therefore, the OSD might be asymmetric which we will address in more detail in the next subsection.
 As we wish to minimize the visibility by updating the OSCs, we may apply a {gradient descent algorithm}.
 To do so, we start by computing the gradient of $p_\mathrm{crit}$ with respect to the OSCs yielding

 for the $j$-th entry of the gradient, where we used the short-hand notations $\tilde{\varrho}_i = \tr[(G_i^A\otimes G_i^B)\varrho]$ and $\tilde{\sigma}_i = \tr[(G_i^A\otimes G_i^B)\sigma]$.
 Then, the witness can be improved applying the following algorithm.